ericwidhiantara/astronacci_app/README.md

 ## Get Started 🚀

-- Clone this project using `git clone https://github.com/ericwidhiantara/surveillance.git`
+- Clone this project using `git clone https://github.com/ericwidhiantara/astronacci_app.git`
 - Run `flutter pub get`
 - Run `flutter gen-l10n` to generate localization files
 - Run `dart run build_runner build --delete-conflicting-outputs` to generate required files (freezed, mocks, .g, etc)
+- Make sure your server is up and running
+- Make sure you already set the Env variable in `.env.prd.json` and `.env.dev.json`, set the Base URL to match your server
+- You are ready to go

 ## Optionals 🚀